Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 Common Expenses

-Where both exempt and non-exempt income is derived, your company should allocate the common expenses (usually administrative expenses) that cannot be directly identified to each ship on a reasonable basis.
+Where both exempt and non-exempt income are derived, your company should allocate, on a reasonable basis, the common expenses (usually administrative expenses) that cannot be directly identified to each ship.
 Normally, the turnover basis is used.
 The share of common expenses allocated to exempt income is to be deducted against exempt income.

 Capital Allowance Claims

-Where your shipping company derives both exempt and non-exempt income, capital allowance claims on common assets should be apportioned to income derived from different tax categories using an appropriate basis (e.g. turnover ratio).
+Where your shipping company derives both exempt and non-exempt income, capital allowance claims on common assets should be apportioned to income derived from different tax categories using an appropriate basis (e.g. turnover basis).

 If the fixed assets are directly identifiable to a particular exempt or non-exempt income source, the capital allowances for such assets must be deducted against that respective source of income.
 For instance, capital allowances on a Singapore registered ship plying in international waters can be claimed only against Section 13A exempt shipping income.